 You may have been given a prescription recommending a particular book by your GP or other health worker, you may have picked up a copy of a BOP booklist or you may have seen a book in one of our BOP library displays that you feel will help you.

 You can borrow the books from your local library including the mobile library and the home library service.

 If you can’t find the books in your library, ask a member of staff to help you.
 If a book is not in stock they will order it for you free of charge.

-If you’re not already a member of the library, you can join at any time and take books home with you the same day.
+If you’re not a member of the library you can join at any time and take books home with you the same day.

 Memory Bank is an award-winning series of DVDs developed by the Yorkshire Film Archive, available free to borrow.
 They use archive films to bring past events and experiences to life, prompting stories and memories to share and enjoy.
 They’re great for reminiscence, memory and life story work, for older people and those with dementia.
 Browse the Memory Bank collection on our catalogue and place free reservations now.

 Shelf Help is BOP for young people aged 13-18.
 There are 35 books on the list which have been chosen by young people and health experts to help you with difficult experiences that can affect your wellbeing.
 The books have information and advice as well as personal stories about dealing with feelings such as anxiety, depression or stress and experiences such as bullying.

 You can browse the list on our catalogue Reading Well for Young People